mgrinstein/connect4/README.md

 # connect4
-Connect4 game on a browser-server structure with Node.js using Express.
+Connect4 game on a client-server structure with Node.js using Express.
+Also contains previous browser developments.